strapdata/elassandra/docs/elassandra/source/installation.rst

 Elassandra is based on Cassandra and ElasticSearch, thus it will be easier if you're already familiar with one on these technologies.

-.. important:: Be aware that Elassandra is memory consuming and should be installed on machine with at least 4Gb of RAM.
+.. important:: Be aware that Elassandra need more memory than Cassandra when Elasticsearch is used and should be installed on machine with at least 4Gb of RAM.

 Tarball
 -------